mainmatter/mainmatter.com/src/workshops/svelte-and-sveltekit.md

     image: /assets/images/authors/pichfl.jpg
     bio: >
       Florian has been solving frontend challenges for over 15 years, with all tools that became available.
-He built and coached teams of all sizes.
+He has built and coached teams of all sizes.
 ---

 <!--break-->